particle-iot/docs/src/content/hardware/tracker/tracker-one-expansion.md

 ## Tracker One M8 connector

 The Tracker One can be expanded without opening the case by using the M8 connector.

+Particle gateway devices, including the Tracker One, and it's larger relative, the [Monitor One](/reference/datasheets/tracker/monitor-one-datasheet/), are off-the-shelf designs that include an enclosed cellular module and a connector to attach additional sensors and other devices by protocols such as CAN bus, serial, or I2C interfaces.

 ![Expansion Port](/assets/images/at-som/expansion-highlight.png)